Camphora parthenoxylon

 Camphora parthenoxylon is an evergreen tree in the genus Camphora, 10–20 m tall.
-It is native to South and East Asia (Bhutan, Myanmar, Cambodia, China, India, Indonesia, Laos, Malaysia, Nepal, Philippines, Thailand, and Vietnam).
+It is native to South and East Asia (Bhutan, Myanmar, Cambodia, China, Hong Kong, India, Indonesia, Laos, Malaysia, Nepal, Philippines, Thailand, and Vietnam).

 Nomenclature

-Camphora parthenoxylon is known variously as Selasian wood, saffrol laurel, or Martaban camphor wood in English.
+Camphora parthenoxylon is known variously as Selasian wood, Saffrol laurel, Martaban camphor wood, Yellow cinnamomum or Yellow camphora-tree in English.
 It has the outdated heterotypic synonym Laurus porrecta (Roxb.).
 The species name parthenoxylon derives from parthenos xylon (παρθενός ξύλον), meaning "virgin wood".

 The common name in Chinese is huangzhang (黄樟) and in Spanish alcanforero amarillo, both meaning "yellow camphor".
 In Vietnamese it is called re hương and in Cambodia, it is thought to be the tree known as mreah prew phnom (ម្រះព្រៅភ្នំ).

 Description

-Camphora parthenoxylon is an evergreen tree, which grows up to 50 metres tall. with a trunk to 60 cm in diameter.
-The tree has gray to brown bark.
+Camphora parthenoxylon is an evergreen tree that can grows up to 50 metres tall. with a trunk to 60 cm in diameter.
+The tree has greenish brown bark with deep fissures that peels off in small flakes.
+The entire tree emits a strong camphora-scent.
 Its leaves are glossy green ovals 7–10 cm long with a point at the end.
 Like many plants in the Lauraceae, the leaves give off a pleasant smell when crushed.
-The flowers appear in clusters and are green and very small.
-The fruits are blackish drupes.
+The flowers appear in clusters, very small, and are greenish yellow in colour.
+The fruits are drupes that turns black when matured.

+Life cycle

+The species flowers from March to May, and fruits from April to October.

 Range and habitat

-Camphora parthenoxylon ranges from Nepal and the eastern Himalayas through Assam, Indochina, southern China, Hainan, Peninsular Malaysia, Sumatra, Java, Borneo, and the Lesser Sunda Islands.
-The species' estimated extent of occurrence (EOO) is very large at 8,025,973 km^{2}, and its estimated area of occupancy (AOO) is 520 km^{2}.
+Camphora parthenoxylon is a widely distributed tree native to South and Southeast Asia and parts of Australasia, including southern and southwestern China, Nepal, eastern Himalayas, Assam, Indochina, Hainan, Peninsular Malaysia, Sumatra, Java, Borneo, the Lesser Sunda Islands, Pakistan, and southern Australia.
+The estimated extent of occurrence (EOO) is very large at 8,025,973 km^{2}, with an area of occupancy (AOO) of 520 km^{2}.

-It grows in primary and secondary lowland and montane tropical and subtropical humid forests, from sea level to 2,000 metres elevation.
+The species grows in primary and secondary lowland and montane tropical and subtropical humid forests, from sea level up to 2,000 metres.
 It can grow on sand, sandstone, or granite substrates.

-In Borneo it is found in Sarawak (Kuching and Lundu districts), Sabah (Keningau, Kota Belud, Lahad Datu, Pensiangan, Ranau, Sandakan, Tambunan, Tawau, and Tenom districts), and East Kalimantan, where it grows in lowland and montane rain forest to 2000 metres elevation, and is often found in secondary vegetation.
+In Borneo, it occurs in Sarawak, Sabah, and East Kalimantan, where it is found in lowland and montane rainforests, often in secondary vegetation.